JCGames/SimpleCPPCompiler/README.md

 After installation.
 Simply open up a cmd window and execute the command `scc your_main_cpp_file.cpp`.
 And that's it, the compiler should be smart enough to do all of the dependency linking for you.

 Some file strutures are not supported.
 One of these known ones is a one to many model.
-That is, when one header file is the dependent of multiple source files.
+That is, when one header file is depended on by multiple source files.

 ### Extra Command Options